digitalocean/k8s-adoption-journey/docs/02-development/tilt-remote.md

     ...
     ```

-4. Edit the `pat.env` file under the `configs/do` and set it to your DigitalOcean access token:

-    ```code
-    access_token=<DO_ACCESS_TOKEN>
-    ```

-5. Edit the `wildcard-certificate.yaml` file under the `/kustomize/dev/frontend` folder and change all of the placeholders to the created and configured domain.

-6. Edit the `wildcard-host.yaml` file under the `/kustomize/dev/frontend` folder and change all of the placeholders to the created and configured domain.

-7. Edit the `wildcard-issuer.yaml` file under the `/kustomize/dev/frontend` folder and change all of the placeholders to a valid email address.

-8. All microservices Docker images are built on your local machine, and then pushed to your DOCR registry.
+4. All microservices Docker images are built on your local machine, and then pushed to your DOCR registry.
 A registry login is required first using `doctl`:

     ```shell
     doctl registry login
     ```

-9. From the command line run the following:
+5. From the command line run the following:

     ```shell
     tilt up -f Tiltfile-dev